brand icon Jan7

 I absolutely LOVE this cutout one-piece – it’s the perfect amount of spice while keeping things mom-friendly!
 If you want a one-piece that is both stylish and supportive, the Peak Suit is my top choice.
 It has a flattering neckline, a sleek fit throughout, and a cute cutout that gives the appearance of abs (they call this a peek-a-boo), even if you don’t feel like you have abs!

 Since a purse or clutch takes up significant space in a bag, I recommend only packing one.
-This year I brought this raffia mini bag, which is unfortunately sold out, however I love (and in the past, have always brought) this straw clutch from Amazon which is so affordable and will go with any outfit.
+I just got this raffia tote that makes the ideal beach bag, but if you prefer something smaller, I love (and in the past, have always brought) this straw clutch from Amazon, which is so affordable and will go with any outfit.

 Happy shopping!